St Paul’s College is a Catholic co-educational school, serving the needs of students in the Macleay and Nambucca Valleys and surrounding communities.

-The first school on-site was established in 1965 by the Catholic community of the Macleay Valley, and staffed by the Christian Brothers.
-By 1968, St Paul’s catered for boys from Year 5, to 4th Form.
+Established in 1965 by the Catholic community of the Macleay Valley, it was initially staffed by the Christian Brothers and educated boys from Year 5 to 4th Form

-In 1980, the two schools were amalgamated to form the Macleay Regional Catholic High School.
-The school reverted to the original name of St Paul’s College in 1985, but retained the M.R.C.H.S. motto of ‘Let Your Light Shine‘.
+The College reached its final structure in 1980, when the two Catholic high schools amalgamated to form Macleay Regional Catholic High School.
+However, in 1985, the school reverted to its original name of St Paul’s College and adopted the motto, ‘Let Your Light Shine‘.

-Throughout its time, the College had operated as a Year 7 to 10 school, with students leaving at the end of Year 10 to continue their education, or to seek employment.
+During the early years the College operated as a Year 7 to 10 school, with students leaving at the end of Year 10 to continue their education or to seek employment.
 However, in 1991, the first Year 11 students were enrolled, and two years later, became our first HSC candidates.

 In 2011, a Federal Government ‘Building the Education Revolution’ grant saw the McAuley Centre opened.
 This gave the College a new information technology room, dedicated agriculture room, food technology kitchen, and a VET hospitality facility.

-With a new entrance and front of the College, the new hall and drama theatre acts as an impressive introduction to the College to students and visitors.
+In 2014, a further stage of our building/refurbishing project was completed.
+This stage included new entrance, a new hall and drama theatre which acts as an impressive introduction to the College to students and visitors.